phairlab/berta-ai-scribe/README.md

     Using VS Code, <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and select **Git: Clone**.

-2. Copy the `env.example` file to `.env` and fill in the required environment variables.
+2. In the `backend` folder, copy the `env.example` file to `.env` and fill in the required environment variables.

 ### Configure Local Development Environment